MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/ecommerce-components.md

 ## Themes

 Themes contain sitewide Cascading Style Sheets (CSS) style definitions.
-They also let you add custom module specific CSS style definitions.
+They also let you add custom, module-specific CSS style definitions.
 You can set a site theme in the authoring tools.
-All pages will then use that theme by default.
-You can add additional themes and set them either on a template, or a layout, or on a specific page.
+All pages then use that theme by default.
+You can add more themes, and set them on a template, a layout, or a specific page.
 This capability is useful if you want to change the theme for a campaign or a temporary seasonal change.
 You can set the theme on the whole site or a subset of pages.

 ## Script injectors